Childhood Immunizations (Nova Scotia)

 The DTaP-IPV-Hib immunization protects against diphtheria, tetanus, and pertussis, polio, and Haemophilus influenza type b.
 It’s given as a series of 4 shots at 2 months, 4 months, 6 months, and 18 months of age.

-Diphtheria is a disease that attacks the throat and heart.
+Diphtheria attacks the throat and heart.
 It can lead to heart failure and death.
 Tetanus is also called “lockjaw.”
 It can lead to severe muscle spasms and death.

 Pertussis (also called “whooping cough”) causes severe coughing that makes it hard to breathe, eat and drink.
 It can lead to pneumonia, convulsions, brain damage and death.

 The IPV (inactivated poliovirus) immunization helps prevent polio.
-It has replaced the older oral polio vaccine.
 Polio can cause muscle pain and paralysis of one or both legs or arms.
 It may also paralyze the muscles used to breathe and swallow.
 It can lead to death.

 The Hib immunization helps prevent Haemophilus influenza type b, a leading cause of serious illness in children.
-It can lead to meningitis, pneumonia and a severe throat infection that can cause choking.
+It can lead to meningitis, pneumonia and a severe throat infection.

 Tdap-IPV (tetanus, diphtheria and pertussis, and inactivated poliovirus) is also given between ages 4-6 years.